-by Tim Neubauer and Julia Kunlo, Evolution Safety Resources on February 17, 2018
+by Julia Kunlo, Evolution Safety Resources on February 17, 2018

 This article is a continuation in the Evolution Safety Resources series, “Your Safety Manual Isn’t Enough.”
 While stressing the importance of building a safety program that reaches beyond written policy, our series explains the need for a Safety Management System (SMS) while exploring common SMS components.
 Defined as a structured and organized means of achieving and maintaining a high level of safety, Safety Management Systems are a collection of efforts, policies, and strategies that work together to keep your team safe.
 We previously noted the National Safety Council’s Nine Elements as a collection of common SMS principles.
 In this article, we will discuss the third element in this collection – Assessments, Audits, Evaluations, and Continuous Improvement.

 For those who made New Year’s Resolutions this year, you understand the value of continuous improvement.
 You recognize that each new year is an opportunity to better yourself and your life.
 By first recognizing that you’d like to get healthier, you make a resolution to eat more greens.
 Only by first admitting that you are not happy with your strength are you able to set a resolution to hit the gym.
 In all resolutions, we must first take a hard look inward to set meaningful goals moving forward.
 This process is the same at our places of work.